esp8266/Arduino/tests/host/README.txt

 Compile other sketches:
 - library paths are specified using ULIBDIRS variable, separated by ':'
 - call 'make path-to-the-sketch-file' to build (without its '.ino' extension):
+- CAVEAT: functions must be declared *before* being called (arduino builder is not around)

 	make D=1  ULIBDIRS=/path/to/your/arduino/libraries:/path/to/another/one  /path/to/your/sketchdir/sketch/sketch
   or